iric-soft/epcy/doc/basic_usage.rst

 For this tutorial, we propose to download a part of the Leucegene cohort composed by 100 Acute Myeloid Leukemia (AML) individual samples.
 To reduce the execution time, we are going to only analyze coding genes (19,892 genes).
-These input files are available within the EPCY source code, and can be downloaded using *git*:
+These input files are available in a specific git repo named *epcy_tuto*, and can be downloaded using *git*:

-**PG: ilmanquerait le repo dans le code qui suit:**
+(The git repo *epcy_tuto* will coming soon)

 .. code:: bash

    git clone
-   cd epcy/data/leucegene3
+   cd epcy_tuto/data/leucegene3

 If you examine the *design.txt* file, you can see that an *AML* column is used to classify each sample into one of these 3 subtypes of AML: